 The short overall length of this rod also limits casting distance, which may mean that you have to think twice about where you’re fishing.
 For this reason, most fishermen use this rod as a secondary surf fishing rod for travel, rather than as their primary surf rod.
 Still, users were happy with the comfortable two-hand grip on this rod and were overall thrilled with its performance when catching lighter fish.

 St. Croix also includes a five-year warranty, which users found helpful since some parts of the rod can snap easily in rougher surf conditions.
+However, users say that this is an overall great light-tackle saltwater rod.

 More features: 2-pc.; high-strain SCIV graphite with FRS; Fuji Torzite RV K-Series tangle-free surf guides with titanium frames; neoprene handle